neuralmagic/optimum-deepsparse/README.md

 [![DeepSparse Modeling Nightly](https://github.com/neuralmagic/optimum-deepsparse/actions/workflows/test_nightly.yaml/badge.svg)](https://github.com/neuralmagic/optimum-deepsparse/actions/workflows/test_nightly.yaml)

 ## Install

+There is a PyPi package published at [optimum-deepsparse](https://pypi.org/project/optimum-deepsparse/) so you can simply:

+`pip install optimum-deepsparse`

 Optimum DeepSparse is a fast-moving project, and you may want to install from source.

 `pip install git+https://github.com/neuralmagic/optimum-deepsparse.git`